adithya-chandra/ThreatHunting/README.md

-This is the POC to generate Threat Hunting Queries for an Alert by leveraging Claude, Chainlit and VirusTotal
+This is the POC to generate Threat Hunting Queries in Trellix Helix by leveraging Claude, Chainlit and VirusTotal

 Execute by running python -m chainlit run app.py